Home

 Describing why we do the things we do is often an existential concept, but it often simply boils down to what motivates us to seek a certain end.
 Understanding the role of motivation in life is key to the novelty of human existence and discovering what factors drive and enrich our personal lives.
 Intrinsic and extrinsic factors in life can be seen as the initial “push” or purpose behind what causes us to feel motivated, or what gets our behaviors started in the first place.

 But sometimes those factors aren’t enough to push us through difficult times, and we’re left feeling uninspired, depressed, and stuck in a discouraging cycle we don’t want to be in.
-It can be tough breaking out of the patterns we’ve grown so accustomed to, but by understanding motivation and how intrinsic and extrinsic factors can impact the journey to recovery, we can navigate challenging circumstances and come out on the other side of struggle with renewed hope and purpose.
+It can be tough breaking out of the patterns we’ve grown so accustomed to, but by understanding eating disorder recovery motivation and how intrinsic and extrinsic factors can impact the journey to recovery, we can navigate challenging circumstances and come out on the other side of struggle with renewed hope and purpose.

-Motivation and Mental Health
+Eating Disorder Recovery: Motivation and Mental Health

 Whether you’re studying a new subject, launching a career, or chasing a higher dream, motivation is the energy within that propels actions into motion.
 Motivation also has a massive impact on how we approach recovery along mental health journeys.
 Psychiatric illnesses like depression and other neurological disorders can impair our motivational factors, as the associated symptoms of apathy and fatigue can extinguish a person’s ability to look forward, keeping them chained to their current state of distress.